Nakon Nayok is best known for its rivers and waterfalls but there are a few other attractions.

 The club is on the road to Nang Rong Waterfall, approx 14km out of town.

-There are several other less plush golf courses around the Nakhon Nayok province, including the 18-hole course at the Chulachomklao Royal Military Academy.
+There are a few other less plush golf courses around the Nakhon Nayok province.
+There is a very nice 18-hole course at the Chulachomklao Royal Military Academy which only costs 800-baht during the week.

 ATVs are a fun way to bobble across some of the rougher local terrain.
 You can hire ATVs for a small fee.
 From as little as 100-baht, you can have a fun drive around local dirt track circuits.